Tyecon/Notes/Concepts/Technology/Cooking.md

 - 1-2 tsp margarine to water make it not stick
 - 1-2 tsp soy sauce or salt to water
 - 1/2 cup rice per person (or double if hungry).
 1 cups can feed 1, 2 cups can feed 4 people.
+- Use rice cooker instructions for rice to water ratio.
+Usually equal parts water to rice.
 ## Italian Rice & Meatballs (Fast) (Easy)
-- Minute rice recommended for speed, equal parts rice to water, 1/2 cup per person.
 - Water with 2-4 tbsp/shooka Italiano, 2-4 tbsp/shooka Garlic Plus.
 - Once water boils add rice and stir.
 After a minute and water has been absorbed turn off heat and close with lid.
 - Microwave and add 8 frozen Italian meatballs (6-8 per person).